UNINETTSigma2/documentation/software/userinstallsw/conda.md

 ```

 These lines are the reason you see a `(base)` next to your prompt once you log
 into the cluster.
-If you see `(base)` next to your prompt after a login, you
+If you see `(base)` next to your prompt after a login, this
-have a problem.
+probably comes from a modified `.bashrc`.
 We recommend to remove those lines from your `.bashrc`.

-If you incorrectly activate an environment, Conda itself will complain and suggest "conda init"
+When you activate an environment without "sourcing" Conda first, Conda itself will complain and suggest "conda init"
 but **do not run "conda init"**:
 ```
 CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.